wealthkernel/api-documentation-guides/docs/deposits/FAQs.md

 There could be a number of reasons a deposit has not automatically matched:

+- Party has transferred a deposit with an unexpected reference.
 - Party has transferred from a non-nominated bank account.
-- Party has transferred more than one deposit concurrently with the same reference.
 - Party's account or portfolio is not active.
 - Party's account has a subscription limit which has been reached (e.g. £20,000 ISA limit).
 - The party is no longer eligible to contribute (e.g. if they are a non-UK resident and are contributing to an ISA).